This post isn’t on my list of things to do before 50, but I have been feeling nudged by my intuition to write a post on this subject.

 - Once shortly after I had helped Dennis on the toilet, Amanda called and asked to be picked up at school.
 I completely forgot where he was and left for Woodstock High.
 I had, at least, left him with a cell phone.
 Dennis called after 20 minutes, wondering when I was coming back and, “Why did it sound like I was driving”?

-- After giving Dennis a shower, I used self-tanner moisturizer by accident instead of regular and turned his mustache and “man parts” orange.
+- After showering Dennis, I used self-tanner moisturizer by accident instead of regular and turned his mustache and “man parts” orange.
 He is only going to find this out when he reads this, I claimed to not know why this happened.
 Fun fact: the foreskin on a man’s penis simply doesn’t change with self-tanner.
 Unfortunately, other parts of the penis do!
 Who knew?

 - Four years ago, we got a Labrador retriever puppy, Daisy.
-During the early months we crated her at night, whereas now she sleeps right on top of us.
+During the early months, we crated her at night.
 One morning, I let Daisy out and was immediately distracted by the doorbell ringing.
-Normally, given the time, I would raise Dennis up in the bed with the remote and bring Daisy to give him a few good morning licks.
-Unattended, Daisy bounded on to the bed, Dennis was completely prone, his good arm trapped under a blanket and totally at the mercy of a wildly affectionate puppy.
-When I finally came back to the room, Dennis was covered in dog slobber, and I mean in his ears, nose and mouth.
+Usually, given the time, I would raise Dennis up in the bed with the remote and bring Daisy to give him a few good morning licks.
+Unattended, Daisy bounded on to the bed, Dennis was completely prone, his good arm trapped under a blanket and entirely at the mercy of a wildly affectionate puppy.
+When I finally came back to the room, Dennis was covered in dog slobber, and I mean in his ears, nose, mouth, and other bits.
 He was laughing hysterically and the more he laughed the harder she licked!
 I’m still not sure what the kids these days call “hooking up” entails, but I’m pretty sure by old school standards, Dennis and Daisy went to second base together.

 (Gratuitous puppy picture to keep you reading!)

 8. I mixed up his a.m. and p.m. pills.
 Taking Ambien at 9 a.m. makes for a looooonnnnnngggg day.
-I even told him to perk up!
+I even got grumpy with him and told him to perk up!

 I could go on and on with stories of my screw ups but I think you get the picture.
-Also, please bare in mind this all happened over a period of 15 years and change.
-If you’re still with me, and aren’t on the phone to the NDA, here are some hard earned tips on care-giving that may help you in the future.
+Also, please bear in mind this all happened over a period of 15 years and change.
+If you’re still with me and aren’t on the phone to the NDA, here are some hard-earned tips on caregiving that may help you in the future.

 CAREGIVING for THE CAREGIVER (that’s all of us)